ALL ABOUT ZANZIBAR!

 Continuing along Zanzibar’s southeast coast, the beaches remain stunning: powder-white sand with a barrier reef, lots of palm trees, and a wide lagoon between the beach and the reef.
 The villages become a little sleepier and more relaxed as you head south, and Jambiani, in particular, is very relaxed indeed: for an authentic visit to a friendly village, you can’t beat it.

 Equally magical, although not part of the Zanzibar Archipelago, is the Mafia Archipelago.
-More remote, and quieter, than many places on Zanzibar, Mafia Island offers some superb diving and snorkeling in its own marine park, served by just a few small lodges.
-And new on the Tanzania beach holiday scene is Fanjove Island, an ideal spot to wind down after a safari in southern Tanzania.
+More remote, and quieter, than many places in Zanzibar, Mafia Island offers some superb diving and snorkeling in its marine park, served by just a few small lodges.
+And now on the Tanzania beach holiday scene is Fanjove Island, an ideal spot to wind down after a safari in southern Tanzania.

-Zanzibar offers some excellent snorkeling, and world-class diving – which is centered around Mnemba Atoll to the north-west, and the Menai Bay Conservation Area, to the island’s south-west.
+zanzibar beaches offer some excellent snorkeling, and world-class diving – which is centered around Mnemba Atoll to the northwest, and the Menai Bay Conservation Area, to the island’s southwest.
 But even if you’re not a water enthusiast, the chance to view the coastline from a traditional wooden dhow is not to be missed.

 The team at Kiwoito Africa has visited almost every one of the 250 or so places to stay in Zanzibar to bring you a selection of the best.
 Some offer exclusivity, at a price; others are all-inclusive beach resorts; still, others are big international beach hotels.
 Most of Zanzibar’s best places to stay, however, are relatively low-key beach lodges.